apache/nuttx/configs/esp32-core/README.txt

 ESP32 Toolchain
 ===============

-  The steps to build toolchain with crosstool-NG on Linux are as follows:
+  You must use the custom Xtensa toolchain in order to build the ESP32 Core BSP.
+The steps to build toolchain with crosstool-NG on Linux are as
+  follows:

     git clone -b xtensa-1.22.x https://github.com/espressif/crosstool-NG.git
     cd crosstool-NG